Shujian2015/FreeML/README.md

   * The Elements of Statistical Learning: [pdf](https://web.stanford.edu/~hastie/Papers/ESLII.pdf)

 ### - Comments:
 Statistical Learning is the introduction course.
 It is free to earn a certificate.
 It follows Introduction to Statistical Learning book closely.
 Coursera Stanford by Andrew Ng is another introduction course course and quite popular.
 Taking either of them is enough for most of data science positions.
-People wnat to go deeper can take 229 or 701 and read ESL book.
+People want to go deeper can take 229 or 701 and read ESL book.

 ***